 membership of Society of

-International Nature & Wildlife Photographers a bundle of birdwatching books.
+International Nature & Wildlife Photographers and a huge bundle of birdwatching books

 These are chosen by the CJS Team however we are also going to open the